debkanta-12102002/E-Commerce_sales_Dashboard/README.md

 # E-Commerce_sales_Dashboard

 📊 Interactive Power BI dashboard for analyzing e-commerce sales data.
 Visualizes key metrics such as total sales, top products, regional performance, and monthly trends using slicers, custom visuals, and DAX.
 Ideal for business insights and decision-making.

 🎯 Objective

-To design an interactive Power BI dashboard that analyzes and visualizes key sales metrics for an e-commerce business, helping stakeholders make informed decisions based on product performance, sales trends, and regional insights.
+-->To design an interactive Power BI dashboard that analyzes and visualizes key sales metrics for an e-commerce business, helping stakeholders make informed decisions based on product performance, sales trends, and regional insights.

 🔍 Key Insights